llanillo/clion-cmake-sdl2-template/README.md

 ### Important

 * MingGw should be the default toolchains for Clion
-* Add the SDL2 and cmake folder to your gitignore
+* Add SDL2 and cmake folders to the gitignore

 ### The project tree should look like this